xrdocs/segment-routing/_demos/2025-08-26-oss-eu-2025-sonic-srv6-demo.md

 rtt min/avg/max/mdev = 0.376/0.581/0.866/0.214 ms
 ```

-To visualize the ECMP paths from NIC-A to NIC-B, we can use traceroute6.
+To visualize the ECMP paths from NIC-A to NIC-B, we can use traceroute for IPv6.
-Use the following commands to Install traceroute for IPv6:
+On Ubuntu, you can use the following commands to install traceroute for IPv6:
 ```
 cisco@build-vm:~/git/oss-eu-2025/use-cases/SRv6-AI-Backend$ sudo apt install traceroute
 ```